-- 96. The on-site driveways and parking areas shall be improved with asphalt or concrete paving, permeable pavers, curbs, gutters, and appurtenances as shown generally on the approved site plan.
-The thickness of pavement shall be determined by the Applicant's engineer based upon "R" value tests taken of the soils and appropriate traffic indices to be determined by the engineer, all subject to approval by the City Engineer. - 97.
-All on-site paving, curbs and gutters, sidewalks, ramps and other site work shall be constructed to City standards, subject to the improvement plans approved by the City Engineer. - 98.
-The Applicant/Developer is required to construct all transition and missing links between existing and proposed improvements. - 99.
-The Applicant/Developer/Contractor shall comply with section 8.08 Recycling and Diversion of Waste from Construction and Demolition of the Municipal Code and file a Plan with the City's Building Department prior to the start of any construction. - 100.
+- 93. The on-site driveways and parking areas shall be improved with asphalt or concrete paving, permeable pavers, curbs, gutters, and appurtenances as shown generally on the approved site plan.
+The thickness of pavement shall be determined by the Applicant's engineer based upon "R" value tests taken of the soils and appropriate traffic indices to be determined by the engineer, all subject to approval by the City Engineer. - 94.
+All on-site paving, curbs and gutters, sidewalks, ramps and other site work shall be constructed to City standards, subject to the improvement plans approved by the City Engineer. - 95.
+The Applicant/Developer is required to construct all transition and missing links

+- between existing and proposed improvements. - 96.
+The Applicant/Developer/Contractor shall comply with section 8.08 Recycling and Diversion of Waste from Construction and Demolition of the Municipal Code and file a Plan with the City's Building Department prior to the start of any construction. - 97.
 The Applicant/Developer shall construct street improvements on the following streets: - a.
-San Jacinto Lane, street improvements south side from centerline to ultimate right of way, 30 feet of 60 foot right of way. - b.
-Street improvements across the frontage of the property shall include construction of asphalt concrete pavement, curb/gutter, sidewalk, streetlights, catch basins, storm drains, and fully landscaped and irrigated along the property frontage. - c.
-Improvements shall include removal and construction of existing street improvements that are severely damaged and/or not in compliance with City Standards along the property frontage on Cabot Road. - d.
-All sidewalks, ramps, and landings shall be compliant with the Americans with Disability Act. - 101.
-All street improvements including the energizing of street lights and installation of irrigation and landscaping along:

-- a.
-San Jacinto Lanel shall be constructed and accepted by the City Public Works Department prior to the issuance of occupancy unless an Improvement Agreement is in place. - 102.
-The minimum grade on all proposed streets shall be 0.50% unless approved in advance, in writing, by the City Engineer. - 103.
-All project streets shall be maintained as private streets until such a time as they are fully improved to City Standards and accepted by the City Council. - 104.
-Applicant/Developer shall submit a project specific Hydrology Report, using Riverside County Flood Control and Water Conservation District's Hydrology Manual for City review and approval. - 105.
-No nuisance water shall escape the site onto public streets. - 106.
+Little Morongo Road east side from centerline to ultimate right of way 55 feet and San Jacinto Lane, south side from centerline to ultimate right of way, 30 feet of 60 foot right of way. - b.
+Street improvements shall include construction of asphalt concrete pavement, curb/gutter, sidewalk, streetlights, catch basins, storm drains, and fully landscaped and irrigated along the property frontage. - c.
+Improvements shall include removal and construction of existing street improvements that are severely damaged and/or not in compliance with City Standards - d.
+All sidewalks, ramps, and landings shall be compliant with the Americans with Disability Act. - 98.
+All street improvements including the energizing of street lights and installation of irrigation and landscaping along: - a.
+Little Morongo Road and San Jacinto Lane shall be constructed and accepted by the City Public Works Department prior to the issuance of occupancy unless an Improvement Agreement is in place. - 99.
+The minimum grade on all proposed streets shall be 0.50% unless approved in advance, in writing, by the City Engineer. - 100.
+All project streets shall be maintained as private streets until such a time as they are fully improved to City Standards and accepted by the City Council. - 101.
+Applicant/Developer shall submit a project specific Hydrology Report, using Riverside County Flood Control and Water Conservation District's Hydrology Manual for City review and approval. - 102.
+No nuisance water shall escape the site onto public streets. - 103.
 The Applicant/Developer shall provide on-site storm water retention basin(s) or system(s) designed to the satisfaction of the City Engineer.
 Each retention basin shall include a sufficient number of underground vertical drywells designed to eliminate standing water in the basin.
-The retention basin shall be sized to retain all post-development storm water runoff within the limits of the project based on a 100-year storm event of 24-hour duration and shall completely drain/percolate any storm event within 72 hours.
+The retention basin shall be sized to retain all post-development storm water runoff within the limits of the project based on a

+100-year storm event of 24-hour duration and shall completely drain/percolate any storm event within 72 hours.
 All upstream runoff from adjacent properties that has historically been directed onto the proposed project may be considered to pass through the project with the exception of historical retention that occurred on-site.
-The retention basin shall be designed with a maximum depth of 5 feet and maximum side slopes of 3:1 and shall not be used for purposes other than for the collection of storm water, nuisance water and well blow-off water. - a.
-Any other facilities required in the drainage/hydrology study shall be designed and installed as detailed in Section 15.68, Flood Plain Management, and Section 15.72 Floodplain Construction of the Desert Hot Springs Municipal Code. - b.All retention basins/systems shall be located on site; off-site retention basins/systems are specifically prohibited. - c.
-Retention Basin Vehicular Access Vehicular access shall be provided for maintenance of the retention basins to the satisfaction of the City Engineer.
-The City Engineer shall determine the need and/or design of such access.
-The grading of a "road" to the bottom shall comply with health and safety standards and shall meet the requisite design requirements including geometries and capacity of the basin(s).
-Maintenance of retention basins and drainage system shall be the responsibility of the Applicant / property owner / operator
+The retention basin shall be designed with a maximum depth of 5 feet and maximum side slopes of 3:1 and shall not be used for purposes other than for the collection of storm water, nuisance water and well blow-off water.
+Alternate methods may be provided with the approval of the City Engineer.